yclas/guides/docs/Extras-how-to-import-advertisements.md

 Content:
 -   How to use this feature

 It’s much easier to import advertisements instead of inserting them one by one.
-Import tool for ads is a new feature included in our  *[2.4.0 release*](http://open-classifieds.com/2015/04/28/open-classifieds-2-4-0/)  as well as many other features.

 ## How to use this feature